zachkohlberg/csc110-notes/src/jshell/functions/define.md

 }
 ```

-## Examples
+## Practice

-Here are a few examples of small functions we could write.
-Try writing a few of
+Here are a few descriptions of small functions we could write.
+Try writing a few
-these functions yourself before looking at the code.
-Before you write a function
+of them yourself before looking at the solutions.

-definition, you should answer the following questions:
+Before you write a function definition, it may help to answer two questions:
 - Does this function require any parameters?
 If it always does the same thing,
 or it doesn't rely on input from other parts of the program, then it probably
 doesn't need parameters.